 Subject knowledge is important but that can only take you so far; it's the practical application of this knowledge, alongside your skills and personal qualities, that will make you attractive to potential employers and set you up for success on your chosen career path.

 At the RAU, we offer you so much more than a degree; we help you to develop skills and gain real-world experience that will give you a head start in the world of work when you graduate.
 These six key attributes make our graduates stand out amongst the rest:

 Professionalism, resilience, innovation, global and environmental awareness, collaboration and business acumen

 What does the academic year look like?

 The Higher Education academic calendar is shorter than most school and college years, being just 28 weeks of timetabled contact time, split across two semesters.
 Each semester has 14 weeks and includes an examinations and feedback period at the end of each one.

-Semester 2 then begins and runs until the end of the academic year in June, with an Easter break usually at the end of March.
+Semester 2 then begins and runs until the end of the academic year in May, with an Easter break starting the third week of March.
 In addition to these formal teaching weeks, there is also a Freshers' week and induction.
-The generic academic calendar can therefore be summarised as being three terms of 10 weeks, each of which are organised into two semesters with breaks for Christmas and Easter.
+The academic year is organised into two semesters with breaks for Christmas and Easter.

 - New student registration and induction: 18 - 22 September 2023